 - a.
-Plot slopes: >= 90.0 percent of the plots must be within plus or minus 5.0 slope percentage points of the actual slope reading. - b.
-Block or Cutting Permit: the average variation of all slopes checked must be within plus or minus 5.0 slope percent.
+Plot slopes: Individual plots must be within plus or minus 5.0 slope percentage points of the correct slope reading.
+One plot slope outside this tolerance will be allowed for every ten (or less) plots checked. - b.
+Cutblock or Cutting Permit: the average variation of all slopes checked must be within plus or minus 5.0 slope percent.

-3.7 Check Cruise Dispute Mechanism
+3.7.
+Check Cruise Dispute Mechanism